-does not take responsibility for customers’ non-performance of the contract (for instance for non-payments by the customer), with the exception of the loss of the agent's commission, unless the agent is liable for fault (for example, by failing to comply with reasonable security or anti-theft measures or failing to comply with reasonable measures to report theft to the principal or police or to communicate to the principal all necessary information available to him on the customer's financial reliability);
+the agent does not take responsibility for the customers’ non-performance of the contract, with the exception of the loss of the agent's commission, unless the agent is at fault (for example, failing to comply with reasonable security or anti-theft measures or failing to comply with reasonable measures to report theft to the principal or the police or to communicate to the principal all necessary information available to it on the customer's financial reliability);

-does not assume responsibility towards customers or other third parties for loss or damage resulting from the supply of the contract goods or services, unless, as agent, it is liable for fault in this respect;
+the agent does not assume responsibility towards customers or other third parties for loss or damage resulting from the supply of the contract goods or services, unless the agent is at fault;

-is not, directly or indirectly, obliged to invest in sales promotion, including through contributions to the advertising budget of the principal or to advertising or promotional activities specifically relating to the contract goods or services;
+the agent is not, directly or indirectly, obliged to invest in sales promotion, including through contributions to the advertising budget of the principal or to advertising or promotional activities specifically relating to the contract goods or services, unless such costs are fully reimbursed by the principal;

-does not make market-specific investments in equipment, premises, training of personnel or advertising specific to the contract goods or services, such as for example the petrol storage tank in the case of petrol retailing, specific software to sell insurance policies in the case of insurance agents, or advertising relating to routes or destinations in the case of travel agents selling flights or hotel accommodation, unless these costs are fully reimbursed by the principal;
+the agent does not make market-specific investments in equipment, premises, training of personnel or advertising, such as the petrol storage tank in the case of petrol retailing, specific software to sell insurance policies in the case of insurance agents, or advertising relating to routes or destinations in the case of travel agents selling flights or hotel accommodation, unless such costs are fully reimbursed by the principal;

-does not undertake other activities within the same product market required by the principal under the agency relationship (e.g. the delivery of the goods), unless these activities are fully reimbursed by the principal.
+the agent does not undertake other activities within the same product market required by the principal under the agency relationship (for example, the delivery of the goods), unless those activities are fully reimbursed by the principal.

-Where the agent incurs one or more of the risks or costs mentioned in paragraphs

-(28) to (31) of these Guidelines, the agreement
+While the list set out in paragraph (33) is non-exhaustive, where the agent incurs one or more of the risks or costs mentioned in paragraphs (31) to (33), the agreement

-between the agent and principal will not be qualified as an agency agreement.
-The question of risk must be assessed on a case-by-case basis, and with regard to the economic reality of the situation rather than the legal form.
+between the agent and principal will not be categorised as an agency agreement that falls outside the scope of Article 101(1) of the Treaty41.
+The question of risk must be assessed on a case-by-case basis and with regard to the economic reality of the situation, rather than the legal form of the agreement.
 For practical reasons, the risk analysis may start with the assessment of the contract-specific risks.
 If the agent incurs contract-specific risks which are not insignificant, that will be enough to conclude that the agent is an independent distributor.
 If the agent does not incur contract-specific risks, then it will be necessary to continue the analysis by assessing the risks relating to market- specific investments.
-Finally, if the agent does not incur any contract- specific risks or any risks relating to market-specific investments, the risks related to other activities required under the agency relationship within the same product market may have to be considered.
+Finally, if the agent does not incur any contract- specific risks or any risks relating to market-specific investments, the risks related to other activities required as part of the agency relationship within the same product market may have to be considered.